EricBrine/Mama-Sara/data/nlu.md

 - How much are babies breastfed?
 - How often should a baby be breastfed?

+## intent:keep_child_healthy
+- How do I keep my child healthy?
+- How do I stop my child from getting sick?

 ## intent:thanks
 - thanks
 - thank you